-The couple's bubbly personality makes for instantly great TV, but the show is also full of handy tips for making a dollar go further in a renovation project.
+Their bubbly personalities make for great TV, but the show is also full of handy tips for decorating and renovating on a budget.
 One episode after another, Brent and Berkus reveal stunningly renovated homes to shocked homeowners who, quite frankly, can't believe their luck.
 Naturally, we had to investigate and chatted with the couple to discover their best tricks for stretching a dollar when decorating.
-If their last breathtakingly beautiful New York apartment is any indication, you'll definitely want to take note from these two design pros.
+If their breathtakingly beautiful New York apartment is any indication, you'll definitely want to take notes from these two design pros.

 Make Your Dollar Go Further

-MYDOMAINE: You guys are incredible at making a homeowner's dollar go further.
-What are your top three tricks for stretching a dollar when decorating?
+MyDomaine: You guys are incredible at making a homeowner's dollar go further.
+What are your top tricks for stretching a dollar when decorating?

-- Reuse what you love, and repurpose it.
+Jeremiah Brent: Reuse what you love and repurpose it.
 A little imagination can go a long way in making something feel fresh and new.

-- Prioritize.
-Invest in pieces that are timeless and transitional, e.g., sofa and chairs—big-ticket items that will give the biggest visual impact.
-Throw pillows and accessories can be less expensive and can serve as a great opportunity to play with trends and what's hot.
+Prioritize.
+Invest in big-ticket pieces, like sofas and chairs, that are timeless and transitional.
+Throw pillows and accessories can be less expensive and serve as a great opportunity to play with trends.

 Focus on One Room Only